As previously, this thread will be a place where I post (and occasionally respond to) various #administrivia issues.

 Again, toot.cat is my new primary. mastodon.cloud is my old, deprecated profile. mastodon.social is another back-up account.
 And the since deceased mammouth.cafe was my original home on the Fediverse:

-Just a general note: if your approach to coversation is that you're going to club me over the head with whatever pre-formed, reinforced-concrete belief systems or ideology you've already ingested, formed, cured, and coated in diamond-titanium cladding, we'll be having Very Short Discussions.
+Just a general note: if your approach to conversation is that you're going to club me over the head with whatever pre-formed, reinforced-concrete belief systems or ideology you've already ingested, formed, cured, and coated in diamond-titanium cladding, we'll be having Very Short Discussions.
 And likely similarly for relationships.

 The more so if you're going to do so from ignorance or Telling Me What I Think or Who I Am.
 Also, come to think of it, in ignorance.